CoffeeITWorks/ansible_burp2_server/README.md

 Author Information
 ------------------

-This role was main developed by Diego Daguerre with collaboration of Pablo Estigarribia (pablodav at gmail)
+This role was created by Diego Daguerre with collaboration of Pablo Estigarribia (pablodav at gmail) Actually main developer is Pablo Estigarribia.

 Burp backup and restore
 =======================